Tornike Gaprindashvili

-Tornike Gaprindashvili (თორნიკე გაფრინდაშვილი; born 20 July 1997) is a Georgian professional footballer who plays as a right winger or attacking midfielder for Ekstraklasa club Arka Gdynia.
+Tornike Gaprindashvili (თორნიკე გაფრინდაშვილი; born 20 July 1997) is a Georgian professional footballer who plays as a right winger or attacking midfielder for Erovnuli Liga club Samgurali Tskaltubo.

 Club career

 Early years

 Gaprindashvili began his career at Sasco Tbilisi, where he played until 2015.
 On 1 January 2016, he moved to Gagra, where he played for three years.

 Dinamo Batumi

 On 1 January 2019, Gaprindashvili joined Dinamo Batumi on a free transfer.
 He made his debut for the team on 5 March 2019, in a 0–2 loss against Torpedo Kutaisi, playing the entire second half.
 On 13 April 2019, he scored his first goal for Dinamo in the 82nd minute of a 2–0 victory over Rustavi.
 He recorded his first assist a week later in a 2–1 win against Locomotive Tbilisi, assisting a goal by Flamarion in the 90th minute.
 In total, he made 79 league appearances, scoring 14 goals and providing 10 assists.
 With Dinamo, he won the club's first-ever Georgian championship in 2021.